flojoy-ai/awesome-flojoy/README.md

 ## Studio Apps

-Here are some awesome Studio Apps that you can use with Flojoy.
+Here are some awesome apps that you can start using with Flojoy Studio.

 The easiest way to get started with those apps is by downloading the [Flojoy Studio](https://docs.flojoy.ai/studio/installation/) desktop app, and